Goldberg Noone Abraham: Legal Update

 “Cops and prosecutors are going to have to work harder to make sure all the t’s are crossed and the i’s dotted before they bring a charge against someone claiming they were justified in committing a violent act based on the stand your ground law”, Goldberg pointed out.
 “This represents a big change in how these types of cases will be dealt with moving forward”.

-At Goldberg Noone, LLC, we’ve written previously about the consequences of violent acts being committed because of a lack of adequate security.
+At Goldberg Noone Abraham, we’ve written previously about the consequences of violent acts being committed because of a lack of adequate security.
 If a person is attacked or assaulted in their hotel room, the victim has the right to use deadly force in defending themselves.
 But now, the responsibility of proving their actions fall under the stand your ground defense rests with the prosecution, not the alleged victim.